eberban/eberban/books/tour/src/logic/explicit_binding.md

 > Given $(c), $(e):\
 > $(e) is a speaker which likes [something eaten by a cat].

+If an argument in the list is used only once it can be replaced with __ba__, which adds an argument at the end of the list and use it directly.
+The above example can thus be shortened as _mi dona [va be mian buri __ba__]_.

 ## Right place and chaining selection

 When it is only needed to bind one or 2 places of a predicate, using __VI/FI__